SteffenPL/steffenpl.github.io/src/lectures/param-est-2024/index.md

 ## 💬 Organisation

 - This lecture is given in **English**.
-- It is part of the lecture series is organized by [Research Center of Mathematics for Social Creativity, Research Institute for Electronic Science, Hokkaido University](https://mmc01.es.hokudai.ac.jp/msc/en/){target="_blank"}.
+- It is part of the lecture series organized by the [Research Center of Mathematics for Social Creativity, Research Institute for Electronic Science, Hokkaido University](https://mmc01.es.hokudai.ac.jp/msc/en/){target="_blank"}.
 - This lecture series is supported by
   - **JSPS KAKENHI** _Grant Number JP23H04936, 23K13013, 24H00188_
   - **JST CREST** _Grant Number JPMJCR1926_